braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ⑩ adds `'sub'` into group.
 >
 > ⑪ constructs the GUI panel from `gr`.
-Setting the `'CLOSEREQ'` to `false` means doesn't confirm whether the GUI is close.
+Setting the `'CLOSEREQ'` to `false` switched off the confirmation panel for closing the GUI.
 >
 > ⑫ draws the contents of a GUI before showing it.
 >